Policy declaration

 On the basis of this risk assessment, Bucher Industries has enacted a policy on due diligence obligations in dealings with suppliers.
 This policy, which is binding for the divisions, outlines the responsibilities and processes governing how we identify risks to human rights in the supply chain and bring to an end, prevent or minimise potential violations.
 The due diligence management system specified in this policy sets out the measures and tools (such as risk classification for suppliers, supplier screening and on-site audits, a code of conduct for suppliers and templates for contractual clauses, remedial measures, suspension and termination of supplier relations, monitoring and corrective measures, training).
 It also outlines the internal reporting, ad hoc reporting, documentation, processes with respect to conflict minerals, and the consequences associated with violations of this policy.
 As an early warning mechanism for identifying risks, Bucher Industries provides an online whistleblower system.
 See the section on Complaints mechanism and remedial action

 Implementation of the human rights roadmap will be monitored and tracked, e.g. on the basis of feedback from relevant internal and external stakeholders, and is used to inform and support continuous improvement and to ensure the effectiveness of Bucher Industries’ HRDD Framework.
-We report on the results, progress and further measures relating to the HRDD Framework on an annual basis as part of our annual report and on our website.
-The divisions began implementing the policy on due diligence obligations in dealings with suppliers in the reporting period.
-In addition, relevant employees received training on human rights and the HRDD Framework implemented by Bucher.
+Bucher Industries reports on the results, progress and further measures relating to the HRDD Framework on an annual basis as part of the annual report and on the website.
+In the reporting year, the key figure and the target for human rights in the supply chain were defined.
+The divisions are working on implementing this policy.
+In addition, the annual online compliance training included a refresher on human rights and due diligence in dealing with suppliers.
+Random checks are carried out at sites to verify compliance with human rights.